Best daily deals

 Due to the size limitations of true wireless earbuds, the battery cells can only supply so much power before hitting a wall.
 We’ve seen huge improvements in just a few years as a handful of candidates from the likes of Master & Dynamic and Beats are able to come near or exceed 10 hours of playtime on a single charge and, on the cheaper end, JLab.
 That, however, remains an exception.
 Most true wireless earbuds will grant you four or five hours of listening before needing to be topped up in the provided charging case.

-To compensate for the short-lived battery life, many products support some version of quick charging.
+Many products support some version of quick charging to compensate for the short battery life.
 Most of the time, this feature affords one hour of listening after being in the case for just 10 minutes.

 An aerial image of the Apple AirPods (first-gen), which suffice as Apple AirPods Pro alternatives.